I Flunked Out of My Dream

 I was a piano major in college — where I continued to play for the choral groups — and when I graduated with top grades, I looked forward to continuing at the same level in graduate school.
 Especially since I passed every test they flung at me — from how well I could tell the difference between notes to sight reading to testing out of the need for further vocal lessons — with flying colors.

-Music defined who I was, and when I said “music,” I meant piano.
+Music defined who I was.
 When my teachers took that away from me, they robbed me of my sense of self.

 I also lost any feeling of control I had towards my future.
 It was the first time my best wasn’t good enough.
 No one had ever said “no” to me in music.
 I had never discovered the awful truth that there were some things I couldn’t accomplish, no matter how hard I tried.